Ernyoke/certified-aws-devops-professional/03-resilient-cloud-solutions/ecs.md

     - Load Balancer (in high availability mode)
     - Task definitions and execution
 - Requires a config file named **Dockerrun.aws.json** which has to be placed a the root of the source code

-## ECS - IAM Roles

-- EC2 instance: needs an EC2 service policy for being able to interact with ECS.
-The policy attached is usually the one managed by AWS named `AmazonEC2ContainerServiceEC2Role`
-- Task definitions can have a task role, which provides the Docker container tasks to interact with other AWS services

-## ECS - Auto Scaling

-- Service Auto Scaling (optional): we can configure the minimum number of tasks, maximum number of tasks and the desired number of task.
-It is similar to EC2 auto scaling
-- Scaling policies:
-    - Target tracking
-    - Step scaling: requires alarms to increase and decrease the number of tasks

-## ECS - Integration with CloudWatch

-- For a task definition we can define a log drive at task creation
-- With a log driver we can integrate the task logs with CloudWatch Logs
-- For the log driver we can select the log group, log stream prefix and the AWS region
-- There is no CloudWatch agent required to be installed for ECS
-- **CloudWatch Container Insights**: sends per container metrics to CloudWatch.
-It collects, aggregates and summarizes compute utilization such as CPU, memory, disk, networking information

 ## ECS CI/CD Pipeline